Ryan-Te/Oversize-Labels/README.md

 # Oversize Labels
 A mod for The Ultimate Nerd Game using the PiTUNG framework.
 Adds some larger labels.

+Modifed by Ryan to add support for PiTUNG 2.4.X and make it eaiser to add more labels

 To use:
 First, get The Ultimate Nerd Game: https://iamsodarncool.itch.io/tung
 Then, install PiTUNG: https://github.com/pipe01/pitung#pitung